EpamLifeSciencesTeam/cmwl_pipeline/README.md

 # Getting Started

 ## Installation
 First, install Java 8 JDK, Scala 2.12, the Scala build tool, and Docker on your computer.
-For more instructions, see [Getting Started](https://kb.epam.com/display/EPMLSTR/Cromwell+Getting+Started).

 To install Docker and docker-compose CLI, run the **scripts/install-docker.sh** script.